Metadata Display¶

 - Backfill from archive - long windows (over 60 seconds) are seeded from recorded data when the chart appears, so a 6-hour view shows real history immediately instead of waiting 6 hours to fill.
 A loading spinner is shown while the seed query runs.

 - Line type - Straight (default), Smooth (curved), or Step (discrete level changes).
+Per-series.

 - Thresholds - when Enable thresholds is on, warn (Min) and critical (Max) values are drawn as dashed horizontal lines (no filled bands - the line stays readable through them).
+With multiple series, each line carries its own threshold band painted on its own axis.

 - Zoom and pan - mouse wheel zooms the time axis; drag pans.
 While zoomed in Live mode the chart auto-pauses (a small "Paused (click to resume live)" badge appears) so the view does not jump as new data arrives.
 Click the badge to resume the rolling window.